John Wayne: Political and social views

 Wayne openly differed with many conservatives over the issue of returning the Panama Canal, as he supported the Panama Canal Treaty in the mid-1970s; while Republican leaders such as Reagan, Jesse Helms, and Strom Thurmond had wanted the U.S. to retain full control of the canal, Wayne and fellow conservative William F. Buckley believed that the Panamanians had the right to the canal and sided with President Jimmy Carter.
 Wayne was a close friend of Panamanian leader Omar Torrijos Herrera, and Wayne's first wife Josephine was a native of Panama.
 His support of the treaty brought him hate mail for the first time in his life.

 In 1973, actor Marlon Brando refused an Oscar he had won, due to "the treatment of American Indians today by the film industry"; Brando did not attend the award ceremony but asked Native American civil rights activist Sacheen Littlefeather to attend and deliver a refusal speech in the event that he won.
 Wayne was allegedly waiting in the wings and was so angry about her presence there that Littlefeather said "he was coming towards me to forcibly take me off the stage, and he had to be restrained by six security men to prevent him from doing so."
-However, an investigation in 2022 found that this is unlikely to have happened, and Littlefeather had no way of witnessing this take place.
+However, an investigation in 2022 found that this is unlikely to have happened, that Littlefeather had no way of witnessing this take place, that the supposed situation was never attested in contemporary reporting of the Oscars, and that the story grew as an urban legend through years of repeated exaggeration without sources.

+In 1974, his personal conservative views were notably brought to light to a television audience on the Maude episode "Maude Meets the Duke," on which Wayne also guest starred.

 Roger Ebert wrote that Wayne had a sense of humor about his politics.
 He recalls Wayne giving him a tour of his house: "He pointed out autographed photos of Eisenhower, Nixon, Goldwater, and J. Edgar Hoover.
 I said I had to take a pee.
 On the wall of the bathroom opening off the den, he had a photo of Hubert Humphrey, inscribed 'with warm appreciation for your continued Support.'"
 Colorado Congresswoman Pat Schroeder recalled that "John Wayne gave me a silver cigarette lighter during the Vietnam War that said 'Fuck Communism' on it.
 I didn't know how to do that.
 I still don't."

 Left-wing activist Abbie Hoffman paid tribute to Wayne's singularity, saying, "I like Wayne's wholeness, his style.
 As for his politics, well—I suppose even cavemen felt a little admiration for the dinosaurs that were trying to gobble them up."
-Maoist avant garde film maker and critic Jean Luc Godard, in his Cahiers du Cinéma text "3000 heures de cinéma" ("3000 hours of cinema"), asked rhetorically:How can I hate John Wayne upholding Goldwater and yet love him when abruptly he takes Natalie Wood in his arms in the last reel of The Searchers?
+Maoist avant garde film maker and critic Jean Luc Godard, in his Cahiers du Cinéma text "3000 heures de cinéma" ("3000 hours of cinema"), asked rhetorically:

+How can I hate John Wayne upholding Goldwater and yet love him when abruptly he takes Natalie Wood in his arms in the last reel of The Searchers?